Demographic history of Karachi

 The village that later grew out of this settlement was known as Kolachi-jo-Goth (Village of Kolachi in Sindhi).
 By the late 1720s, the village was trading across the Arabian Sea with Muscat and the Persian Gulf region.
 The local Balochistan populace built a small fort, that was constructed for the protection of the city, armed with cannons imported by those sailors from Muscat, Oman.
 The fort had two main gateways: one facing the sea, known as Kharra Darwaaza (Brackish Gate) (Kharadar) and the other facing the Lyari River known as the Meet'ha Darwaaza (Sweet Gate) (Mithadar), which correspond to the modern areas of Kharadar and Mithadar.

 The name Karachi was used for the first time in a Dutch document of 1742, when a merchant ship de Ridderkerk shipwrecked nearby its coast.

-The earliest inhabitants of the area that became Karachi were the Gujarati merchant communities from the province of Gujarat Gujarat such as the Bohri, Khoja, Parsis and Marwari people from Rajasthan in the east and Baloch in the west from Balochistan.
+The earliest inhabitants of the area that became Karachi were the Sindhi Muslim fisherman ,Sindhi Hindu businessmen ,Sindhi Landlords (Both Muslim & Hindus) ,Gujarati merchant communities from the province of Gujarat Gujarat such as the Bohri, Khoja, Parsis and Marwari people from Rajasthan in the east and Baloch in the west from Balochistan.
 The Gujarati merchant communities made their business settlements in Karachi after the then British Government carried out first regular town planning of Karachi to build a modern port.
 Before the end of British colonial rule and the subsequent independence of Pakistan in 1947, the population of the city was majority Gujarati people, Marwari people, Hindus, a small number of Sikhs, local Jewish community and a large number of Christian community as well, but the community is still present numbering around 250,000 residents.
 The city was, and still is home to a large community of Gujarati Muslims who were one of the earliest settlers in the city, and still form the majority in Saddar Town.
 Important Gujarati Muslim communities in the city include the Memon, Chhipa, Ghanchi, Khoja, Bohra and Tai.
 Other early settlers included the Marwari Muslims, Parsis having their origins to the province of Gujarat, Marathi Muslims and Konkani Muslims from Maharashtra (settled in Kokan Town), Goan Catholics and Anglo-Indians.
 Most non-Muslims left the city to India in the 1950s, after independence, but there are still small communities of Parsis, Goan Catholics and Anglo-Indians in the city.